James C. Mahan: Education and career

-Born in El Paso, Texas, Mahan received a Bachelor of Arts degree from the Morris Harvey College in 1965 and a Juris Doctor from Vanderbilt University Law School in 1973.
+Mahan was born in El Paso, Texas.
+He received a Bachelor of Arts degree from Morris Harvey College in 1965 and a Juris Doctor from Vanderbilt University Law School in 1973.
 He was in the United States Navy from 1966 to 1969.
 He was in the United States Navy Reserve from 1970 to 1972.
 He was in private practice in Nevada from 1973 to 1999.
 He was a District Judge in the Eighth Judicial District Court for the State of Nevada (which covers Clark County, Nevada) from 1999 to 2002.

-District Court Service
+Federal judicial service

-Mahan is a United States District Judge of the United States District Court for the District of Nevada.
-Mahan was nominated by President George W. Bush on September 10, 2001, to a new seat created by 114 Stat.
+Mahan was nominated by President George W. Bush on September 10, 2001, to serve as a United States district judge of the United States District Court for the District of Nevada.
+He was nominated to a new seat created by 114 Stat.
 2762.
 He was confirmed by the United States Senate on January 25, 2002, and received his commission on January 30, 2002.
 He assumed senior status on June 29, 2018.
 In 2006, Mahan was investigated by the Ninth Circuit Court of Appeals after it became known that he had awarded a total of nearly $5 million in court awards and fees to individuals with whom he had personal and business relationships.
 The Ninth Circuit's special committee unanimously recommended that the complaint be dismissed, finding no misconduct.